 Pennsylvania Act 32/Local Earned Income Tax

 PA Act 32 requires Carnegie Mellon to collect Earned Income Tax (EIT) on behalf of its employees for the local municipality in which they live or work.
 Student employees are impacted.
 Students who are employed at Carnegie Mellon in Pennsylvania are required to take action to ensure that the amount of tax withheld is correct and that the tax is disbursed correctly according to the tax residency address.
 For a complete list of Frequently Asked Questions (FAQs) go to http://www.cmu.edu/finance/payroll/eit-faq/index.html.
 Failure to complete key actions may result in Local Earned Income taxes being withheld inaccurately.
 The recourse for students who complete the requirements late or after employment has begun will be to file for a refund during the annual tax filing cycle (in April of the following year, for most people.)
 Students are strongly encouraged to comply when newly employed at Carnegie Mellon.

-In order to see a copy of your pay statement, payment records, and have the ability to update your contact information, email address and phone number you must register for I-Pay on the Payroll services website at www.cmu.edu/finance/payroll.
+In order to see a copy of your pay statement, payment records, and have the ability to update your contact information, email address and phone number you must register for I-Pay through Payroll Services.

 International students should check with the foreign student advisor for school requirements and procedures governing the authorization of campus employment.
 For an explanation of on-campus employment options for students in F1 or J-1 student status, visit Student Affairs.

 International students must be enrolled for a full course of study and be making satisfactory academic progress.
 Students must be enrolled in the subsequent fall term in order to be employed during the summer.